BindusekharGorintla/azure-databricks-lakehouse/README.md

 # 2. Ingest Data into the Lakehouse

 .
 Connect to different data sources (databases, APIs, files, streaming).

 .
 Use Azure Data Factory or Databricks notebooks to load data into ADLS Gen2.

 .
 Store raw data in a Bronze layer (raw, unprocessed).

 # 3. Transform and Clean Data

 .
 Use DBT, Apache Spark in Databricks to process and clean data.

 .
 Organize data into layers:
    Bronze → raw data
    Silver → cleaned and structured data
    Gold → curated, business‑ready data for analytics

-.Apply schema enforcement and data quality checks (e.g., with Databricks DQX if needed).
+.
+Apply schema enforcement and data quality checks (e.g., with Databricks DQX if needed).

 # 4. Enable Delta Lake

-.Store data in Delta Lake format (built on Parquet).
+.
+Store data in Delta Lake format (built on Parquet).
-.Benefits: ACID transactions, versioning, time travel, and scalable queries.
+.
+Benefits: ACID transactions, versioning, time travel, and scalable queries.
-.This makes your lakehouse reliable and easy to query.
+.
+This makes your lakehouse reliable and easy to query.

 # 5. Manage and Track Models

 .
 Use MLflow (built into Databricks) to track experiments, models, and metrics.

-.Register models in the MLflow Model Registry for deployment.
+.
+Register models in the MLflow Model Registry for deployment.

 # 6. Query and Analyze Data

-.Use Databricks SQL or Spark SQL to query curated tables.
+.
+Use Databricks SQL or Spark SQL to query curated tables.

-.Connect BI tools (like Power BI or Tableau) to the Gold layer for dashboards.
+.
+Connect BI tools (like Power BI or Tableau) to the Gold layer for dashboards.

-.Build reports and visualizations directly from trusted lakehouse tables.
+.
+Build reports and visualizations directly from trusted lakehouse tables.

 # 7. Secure and Monitor

-.Apply role‑based access control (RBAC) in Azure.
+.
+Apply role‑based access control (RBAC) in Azure.

-.Monitor pipelines with Databricks jobs and logging.
+.
+Monitor pipelines with Databricks jobs and logging.

-.Set alerts for failures or data quality issues.
+.
+Set alerts for failures or data quality issues.

 # 8. Scale and Optimize

-.Auto‑scale clusters for large workloads.
+.
+Auto‑scale clusters for large workloads.

-.Use Delta Live Tables for continuous ETL pipelines.
+.
+Use Delta Live Tables for continuous ETL pipelines.

-.Optimize queries with Z‑ordering and caching.
+.
+Optimize queries with Z‑ordering and caching.